Al3zama1/book-review-app/README.md

 different users.
 The aim of the project is to master testing techniques for effectively carrying out unit, integration, and end-to-end testing following a test driven (TDD) approach.

+## Application Architecture
+- Keycloack (Open source identity and access management solution) to secure parts of the frontend and backend.
+- PostgreSQL (RDBMS) to store data in a relational database.
+- Amazon SQS (Simple Queuing Service) for asynchronous message processing.
+- Spring Boot backend with Java
+- Dependency on a remote REST API for fetching book information.
+- Single page application frontend with React and Typescript